cloudwicklabs/cloudwick-notebook-utils/code-server/notebook-instances/README.md

                         Create a new conda environment (default: True).
 Set to False to disable, True to explicitly enable. (default: True)
   --verbose-shell VERBOSE_SHELL
                         Make the shell verbose for debug purposes.
 Set to False to disable, True to explicitly enable. (default: False)
-  --restart-jupiter RESTART_JUPITER
+  --restart-jupyter RESTART_JUPYTER
-                        Restart the jupiter server at the end of the run.
+                        Restart the jupyter server at the end of the run.
 Set to False to disable, True to explicitly enable. (default: False)
   --conda-env-python-version CONDA_ENV_PYTHON_VERSION
                         Python version for the conda environment. (default: 3.11) --use-custom-python-environment USE_CUSTOM_PYTHON_ENVIRONMENT